Hearing Conservation Program

 3.2 AUDIOMETRIC TESTING

 The Institute provides audiograms to employees in the Hearing Conservation Program.
-A baseline audiogram can be used to determine if a person has suffered a significant hearing loss, also called a Standard Threshold Shift (STS).
+An annual audiogram can be used to determine if a person has suffered a significant hearing loss, also called a Standard Threshold Shift (STS).

 EH&S schedules audiograms for employees.
 EH&S will notify the department when it is time for annual audiograms.
 Audiometric tests are performed by a mobile testing unit.
 Participants of the Hearing Conservation Program who are not present for audiometric testing when the mobile unit is onsite are sent to Caltech's occupational health clinic for their annual audiometric testing.